someengineering/resoto.com/docs/concepts/graph/README.md

 import DocCardList from '@theme/DocCardList';
 ```

-You can search your cloud infrastructure and find the resources you are looking for using Resoto's powerful query language.
+You can search your cloud infrastructure and find the resources you are looking for using Resoto's powerful search syntax.

 Resoto maintains its collected data in a graph database.
-This graph can be accessed via the query language.
+This graph can be accessed via the search syntax.

 :::tip

-Sending a query in the [Resoto Shell](../components/shell.md) [command-line interface (CLI)](../../reference/cli/README.md) is done using the [`query`](../../reference/cli/query/README.md) command.
+Performing a search in the [Resoto Shell](../components/shell.md) [command-line interface (CLI)](../../reference/cli/README.md) is done using the [`query`](../../reference/cli/query.md) command.

 ```bash
 > query is(aws_account)